lbeudin/Volatility-calibration/README.md

 I also implement a monte carlo with 5 parameters and the Ornstein_Uhlenbeck process.

 Part 3 - Recuit
-I compare antoher calibration alorithm : recuit simulé with neldermead.
+I compare antoher calibration algorithm : recuit simulé with neldermead.